Dots, spots and bumps: What’s that mark on your lip?

 Skin cancer

-"Since spots on your lips are highly visible, they’re more likely to be found early," says Dr. Telliard.
+"Since spots on your lips are highly visible, they’re more likely to be found early," says Dr. Yang.
 “Your dermatologist can help to determine that best treatment.
 If there is concern for skin cancer, a biopsy may be performed.”

 Venous lake

 A venous lake, which is a purple or dark blue spot commonly found on lips and ears, is caused by dilated blood vessels.
-Though they may resemble melanoma, venous lakes do not evolve into cancer and are generally not life threatening.
+Though they may resemble melanoma, venous lakes do not evolve into cancer and are generally not life-threatening.
 Still, some people opt to have them surgically removed for cosmetic purposes.

 Bump or pimple on lip